Wjonke/portfolioPage-FE/README.md

 ### Description

 #### This app was developed as my own personal portfolio site.
 I created a backend for it to hold project data just as an additional exercise.
 I debated using the github api and a screenshot api, but for this iteration I decided to build out my own API.
 That can be found [here](https://github.com/Wjonke/PortfolioBackend 'Portfolio backend').
-Its a constand work in progress so I would love to hear some feedback!
+Its a constant work in progress so I would love to hear some feedback!

 ### Tech Stack